oscillot/vdscrypter/README.txt

 XVID
 Some Media Player for previews (Media Player Classic from CCCP recommended)

-Make sure to configure the JSON with the correct paths for ypur system!
+Make sure to configure the JSON with the correct paths for your system!